Kat632/P3-Sims4-RealEstate-Quiz/README.md

 Carl's Sims 4 Guide has everything you could possibly need to know about The Sims 4.
 I'm a big fan, but I don't know everything and again, I used it for information about the various worlds, neighbourhoods and families in The Sims 4.
 [Carl's Sims 4 Guide](https://www.carls-sims-4-guide.com/).

+#### Background

+The gradient for the background in the html is from [Egg Gradients](https://www.eggradients.com/category/green-blue-gradient) and it is called **Valyrian Steel**.

+#### Text colours in terminal

+Whilst researching how to use different colours within the terminal I found Haoyi's programming blog which provided me with several ideas on how I could incorporate colours within the terminal.
+It can be found here [Haoyi's Programming Blog](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).

 #### ASCII Art

 The image used to make the ASCII art was downloaded from [ClipArtMax](https://www.clipartmax.com/max/m2H7d3N4K9K9b1H7/).

-The program used to convert the image into ASCII art is at [Many Tools](https://manytools.org/hacker-tools/convert-images-to-ascii-art/)
+The program used to convert the image into ASCII art is at [Many Tools](https://manytools.org/hacker-tools/convert-images-to-ascii-art/).

-The Game Over ASCII art is from [here](https://en.rakko.tools/tools/68/).
+The Game Over ASCII art is from [Rakko Tools](https://en.rakko.tools/tools/68/).

 #### Questions

 All of the questions have been written by me.

 ### Acknowledgements

-I'd like to thank the following:
+I'd like to thank the following people:

-*
-*
+* [Helena Johansson](https://github.com/Odden69) for coming up with a better way to clear the terminal and for unfailing support in our Slack group (see below), as well as testing my game and finding the bugs in my code.
+* [Andrew Dempsey](https://github.com/andrewdempsey2018) for taking the time to play my game, look for bugs and make suggestions for further enhancements.
+Your support is invaluable, as always.
+* The team from Code Institute's 2021 Retro Gaming Hackathon, ["Team Noiseland"](https://hackathon.codeinstitute.net/teams/73/) (including Helena and Andrew) need mentioning because they are fantastic and I'm glad I met you all on my first two weeks of the course.
+I appreciate your support so much.
+* Dave Horrocks and Steven Darcy from the Portfolio 3 Slack Group.
-*
+* My mentor Adegbenga Adeye.

+### Conclusion

+I have had a much nicer time buidling this Python project than I did with the previous project in JavaScript.
+I feel eager to dive deeper into the Python world and to keep learning it.